Prometheus exporter for GitHub

 - GITHUB_EXPORTER_REPO=promhippie/example

-If you want to use the workfows exporter you are forced to expose the exporter on the internet as the exporter got to receive webhooks from GitHub.
+If you want to use the workflows exporter you are forced to expose the exporter on the internet as the exporter got to receive webhooks from GitHub.
 Otherwise you won’t be able to receive information about the workflows which could be transformed to metrics.

 To enable the webhook endpoint you should prepare a random secret which gets used by the endpoint and the GitHub webhook, it can have any format and any length.